jerpint/context-llemur/README.md

       "args": [
         "run",
         "--directory",
-        "/Users/jerpint/context-llemur",
-        "python",
-        "src/mcp_server.py"
+        "/path/to/your/contexts/",
+        "--with",
+        "context-llemur",
+        "ctx",
+        "mcp"
       ]
     }
   }
 }
 ```

-Now simply start your conversation with `ctx load` and voila!
+Now start your conversation with `ctx load` and voila!

-Note: I haven't yet explored the MCP integration in its full capacity, but have a basic working implementation for now.

-## Why context-llemur?

-- **Platform agnostic** - Doesn't adhere to a specific provider, e.g. `CLAUDE.md` or `cursorrules`
-- **Portable**: Context repositories are just git directories with files, take them anywhere with you
-- **Git-friendly**: Uses familiar git workflows under the hood, easy to add/extend commands
-- **Flexible**: You control the workflow with the LLMs

 ## Core Commands

-### Repository Management
 - `ctx new [name]` - Create new context repository (default: ./context/)
+- `ctx save <message>` - save current insights, equivalent to `git -A && git commit -m`
 - `ctx status` - Show current repository status
 - `ctx list` - List all discovered context repositories
 - `ctx switch <name>` - Switch to a different context repository

-### Exploration & Integration
-- `ctx explore <topic>` - Start exploring a new topic (creates branch)
+- `ctx explore <topic>` - Start exploring a new topic (creates a new branch)
-- `ctx save <message>` - save current insights, equivalent to `git -A && git commit -m`
 - `ctx integrate <exploration>` - Merge insights back to main context
 - `ctx discard` - Reset to last commit, dropping all changes (with --force: also removes untracked files)